reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 </Sandpack>

-In development, React will still remount your component once to verify that you've implemented cleanup well.
+In development, React will still remount your Component once to verify that you've implemented cleanup well.
 So there will be a `setInterval` call, immediately followed by `clearInterval`, and `setInterval` again.
 In production, there will be only one `setInterval` call.
 The user-visible behavior in both cases is the same: the counter increments once per second.

 </Solution>

 #### Fix fetching inside an Effect {/*fix-fetching-inside-an-effect*/}

-This component shows the biography for the selected person.
+This Component shows the biography for the selected person.
 It loads the biography by calling an asynchronous function `fetchBio(person)` on mount and whenever `person` changes.
 That asynchronous function returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which eventually resolves to a string.
 When fetching is done, it calls `setBio` to display that string under the select box.

 <Sandpack>